-This semester-long virtual internship is designed for young people in NC who want to advance the mission and work of NCAAT and NCAAT in Action while developing their own skills and experience within a nonprofit organization.
-The intern will work closely with their supervisor and with the NCAAT and NCAAT in Action staff to develop their own work plan and personal project.
-Upon completion of the internship, the intern will have engaged with a topic that they are passionate about to create a unique final project ranging from community organizing and advocacy, research, cultural education, civic engagement to public policy.
-The dates for this internship are January 25th – April 16th, 2020.
+This eight-week virtual internship is designed for young people in NC who want to advance the mission and work of NCAAT and NCAAT in Action while developing their own skills and experience within a nonprofit organization.
+Our interns will focus in one of three areas: communications, community engagement, and voter engagement & advocacy.
+The intern will work closely with their supervisor and with the NCAAT and NCAAT in Action staff to develop their own work plan and their personal project.
+The personal project is an opportunity for the intern to engage with a topic that they are passionate about to create a unique final project.
+Past interns have created workshops, zines, children’s books, lesson plans, and more.
+The dates for this internship are June 1st – July 30th, 2021.

 - Priority for this internship will go to students who are either based in or attend a school in North Carolina

 - Spend 8 weeks total as an intern for NCAAT and NCAAT in Action

 - Attend weekly discussion-based cohort meetings

 - Work with a supervisor to create and manage a personal work plan

 - Work broadly on policy and advocacy issues pertaining to Asian American youth (ex: racial justice, immigrant justice, democracy reform)

 - Attend enrichment webinars from national partner organizations

 - Create and implement a personal project that furthers NCAAT and NCAAT in Action’s mission of educating or engaging Asian American communities on an issue, policy and advocacy, civic engagement, youth programs, or community engagement